hammer-mt/thumb/RESOURCES.md

 - [Working with feedback](https://docs.smith.langchain.com/evaluation/capturing-feedback) - Langchain's documentation on evaluators is helpful.
 - [Prompt Engineering Guide](https://www.promptingguide.ai/techniques/ape) - talks about Automatic Prompt Engineer (APE) and a number of other techniques.
 - [Prompt engineering for Claude's long context window](https://www.anthropic.com/index/prompting-long-context) - how to test RAG architecture and retrieval with long context windwows.
+- [Exploring zephyr-7b-alpha Through the Lens of Evaluation Driven Development](https://levelup.gitconnected.com/exploring-zephyr-7b-alpha-through-the-lens-of-evaluation-driven-development-faf69e9d9ec7) – a good example of how to use evaluation driven development to test a new model.
+- [Evaluation Driven Development, the Swiss Army Knife for RAG Pipelines](https://levelup.gitconnected.com/evaluation-driven-development-the-swiss-army-knife-for-rag-pipelines-dba24218d47e) – a big push in the general movement towards Eval-Driven Development.

 ## Prompt Testing & Optimization Tools
 - [Prompts Royale](https://promptsroyale.com/) - a browser-based interface for generating prompts and testing them head-to-head.